atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'being fo attacked by her father, colour ed up to the eyes, and replied — ““do not like him.
 Sir; and, they ‘‘ for, I thought it right sto refule him
 II..
 Not like him !• — not like him answered mr. Selby : “is that poflibh “Why,. you are really a prodigio “nice Gentlewoman — and pray wh can you find in lewson to dislike??
-I I j V Everything, ” replied Ihe — “
+I I j V Everything, " replied Ihe — “
-1 ill I neither like his person, manners, n j hi I situation inlife.”
+1 ill I neither like his person, manners, n j hi I situation inlife."
 !| h il I i Ij' ^
-II orar And why not ?” — laid Mr. Selb
+II orar And why not ?" — laid Mr. Selb
 I eagerly — “why not? his person j ' -, ' ham
 , im